EarthScope/ispaq/README.md

 R CMD INSTALL IRISMustangMetrics_2.0.2.tar.gz
 ```

-### Alternative 2 for MacOSX, Linux, or Windows (untested)).
+### Alternative 2 for MacOSX, Linux, or Windows (untested).
 Creating an environment by hand

-This method requires more user intput but lets you see what is being installed.
+This method requires more user input but lets you see what is being installed.

 ```
 conda create --name ispaq python=2.7